DenysVuika/handicraft/packages/core/README.md

-# craft.js
+# WebStencils

 Page editors are a great way to provide an excellent user experience.
 However, to build one is often a pretty dreadful task.

-There're existing libraries that come with a fully working page editor out of the box with a user interface and editable components.
+There are existing libraries that come with a fully working page editor out of the box with a user interface and editable components.
 However, if you wish to make customizations such as modifying the user interface and its behavior, it will most definitely involve modifying the library itself.

-Craft.js solves this problem by modularizing the building blocks of a page editor.
+WebStencils solves this problem by modularizing the building blocks of a page editor.
 It ships with a drag-n-drop system and handles the way user components should be rendered, updated and moved - among other things.
 With this, you'll be able to build your own page editor exactly how you want it to look and behave.

 ## Docs